11th Grade C.P. US History SyllabusMr. Brennan

 All students will be required to take a final exam at the end of the school year.
 The final exam will include the information covered during the second semester of the course.
 Team-based learning lab assignments will count as 10% of the final exam.
 Your primary study tool will be your vocabulary assignments and chapter outlines throughout the year.

 1. Students must be in the classroom when the bell rings.
-Three times tardy to class will result in a two-hour detention after school.
+Three times tardy to class will result in two-hour detention after school.

 2. No trips to the cafeteria during class.

 3. The bathroom procedures are in place for the safety of students.
 Should you need more allowances, please speak with individual teachers, administration, or counselors.

 - We discourage trips during class/instructional periods, but if you find it necessary to use the restroom, please try to minimize your time away from class and return as quickly as possible.

 - 1 student may leave the room at a time